-A micro purchase is a procurement for goods or services (excluding public works projects) that total \$7,500 or less (\$3,500 or less when Federal Funds are used).
-Purchases below \$7,500 (\$3,500 or less when Federal Funds are used) may be made without obtaining competitive quotations if it is determined by the Department Director that the price to be paid is fair and reasonable.
-The Department Director will document how this determination was derived.
+A micro purchase is an informal procurement method used for acquiring goods or services (excluding public works projects) that total \$10,000 or less.
+Foothill Transit has deemed this micro-purchase threshold to be appropriate based on Federal requirements, state requirements, potential risks to Foothill Transit, these procurement procedures, and typical Foothill Transit purchases.
+Purchases that total \$10,000 or less may be made without obtaining competitive quotations if it is determined by the Department DirectorHead that the price to be paid is fair and reasonable.
+The Department DirectorHead will document the basis for this determination.

-Micro purchases must be distributed equitably among qualified suppliers, and the splitting of purchases to avoid the requirements of competition above the micro purchase threshold is prohibited.
+Micro purchases should be distributed equitably among qualified suppliers, and the splitting of purchases to avoid the requirements of competition above the micro purchase threshold is prohibited.
 The Director of Procurement has the authority to review micro purchases to ensure that such purchases are being distributed among qualified suppliers and are not being split to avoid competition requirements.